MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.typeof['t]-type-function-[fsharp].md

 # Operators.typeof<'T> Type Function (F#)

-Generate a **T:System.Type** runtime representation of a static type.
+Generate a **System.Type** runtime representation of a static type.
 The static type is still maintained on the value returned.

 **Namespace/Module Path:** Microsoft.FSharp.Core.Operators